nichnaib/ifttt_application/README.md

 # Description

 Web Application that emulates an IFTTT applet.
-This applet let you upload an image on a Google Drive folder and tweets it only if it does not contains sensitive data
+This applet let you upload an image on a Google Drive folder and tweets it only if it does not contains sensitive data.

 ## Usage